TOGETHER WE ARE NKLA (NO-KILL LOS ANGELES)

 In addition, Best Friends has two adoption facilities featuring pets from L.A. city shelters: the NKLA Pet Adoption Center (1845 Pontius Avenue, Los Angeles, CA 90025) in the heart of West Los Angeles, which opened in August 2013, and the Best Friends Animal Society Pet Adoption and Spay/Neuter Center in Mission Hills (15321 Brand Boulevard, Mission Hills, CA 91345).

-The NKLA initiative is poised to serve as a model for how the entire nation can become no-kill, with no healthy or treatable pet ever having to die in a shelter again simply for being unwanted.
-We can Save Them All™.
+The NKLA initiative is poised to serve as a model for how the entire nation can become no-kill, with no healthy or treatable pet ever having to die in a shelter again simply because they do not have a home.
+Since launching NKLA in 2012, the number of deaths at city shelters has decreased by almost 50%.
+We can Save Them All®.

 Join us to help turn L.A. into NKLA.